biosustain/benchling-resources/guides/manage_projects.md

 ## Identify your data requirements

 Throughout your stay at Biosustain, it is good to keep in mind the **purpose** of the information you generate and store within Benchling, and how you (and others) will need it in the short, medium and long term.
-This information will inform how you register and structure your data in Benchling.
+This information will determine how you register and structure your data in Benchling.

 <div class="admonition my-custom-admonition">
   <p class="admonition-title">☑️ Checklist: </p>